M-Hassan-Raza/Portfolio/content/books/fiction.md

 ### The Brothers Karamazov
 {{< figure src="/assets/brotherskaramazov.jpeg" alt="The Brothers Karamazov Cover" width="200" height="300" >}}
 *Author: Fyodor Dostoevsky*
 > A masterpiece of literature that delves into the complexities of human nature, morality, and faith.
-A must-read for anyone who enjoys philosophical fiction.

 ### The Sword of Kaigen
 {{< figure src="/assets/swordofkaigen.jpg" alt="The Sword of Kaigen Cover" width="200" height="300" >}}